 Our goal is to provide an in-person campus experience to the greatest extent possible while taking measures to minimize the health and safety risks for our campus community.
 Should public health guidelines relax during the fall semester, in-person teaching and learning will be expanded.

 As students begin the fall semester, they will know their course delivery mode and the expectations from the beginning of the term.
 Thus, we don’t anticipate any extension of the credit/non-credit options offered during the spring.

-Professional students at the Virginia-Maryland College of Veterinary Medicine and the Virginia Tech Carilion School of Medicine will return to clinics and in-person instruction in a phased approach over the summer months.
+Professional students at the Virginia-Maryland College of Veterinary Medicine and the Virginia Tech Carilion School of Medicine will continue to return to clinics and in-person instruction in a phased approach during the fall.

 Third- and fourth-year students at the Virginia Tech Carilion School of Medicine returned to clinical rotations on Monday, July 6.
 The second-year class will continue the next block of study virtually with plans to start in-person learning on Monday, Aug.
 31. The new first-year class is scheduled to begin orientation Monday, July 27.
 Orientation will be a blend of virtual and in-person experiences.
 Their first block of study will begin primarily in-person on Monday, Aug.
 3.

 DVM students at the Virginia-Maryland College of Veterinary Medicine began a phased return to clinics this summer, starting on June 22.
 The fall semester for DVM students in years 1-3 will begin on Monday, Aug.
 10, and all courses will be completed by Thanksgiving (Nov.
 25).
 Orientation for the DVM Class of 2024 will be held virtually, with workshops scheduled throughout July and August.
 The traditional White Coat Ceremony has been postponed, and will be scheduled for a later date.